 - larger holes with stones and tiles, which provide the cool, damp conditions frogs and toads like – if you put it in the centre you’ll give them a frost-free place to spend the winter (they’ll help eat slugs)

 - dry leaves, sticks or straw for ladybirds (they eat aphids) and other beetles and bugs

 - corrugated cardboard for lacewings (their larvae eat aphids, too)

 - dry leaves which mimic a natural forest floor

 - you can even put a hedgehog box into the base of the hotel.

-- Add a 'roof'.
-When you think you've gone high enough, making sure the stack remains stable, put a roof on to keep it relatively dry.
+When you think you've gone high enough, put a roof on to keep it relatively dry.
 Use old roof tiles or some old planks covered with roofing felt.

-Surround your hotel with nectar-rich flowers – essential food for butterflies, bees and other pollinating insects.
+Pop some wildflower seeds around the hotel to give food for butterflies, bees and other pollinating insects.

 If you want, choose a name for your hotel and put a sign up outside.
 Be sure to share your new home on social media to inspire others to do the same!